spietika/restson-rust/README.md

 **DELETE**

 Restson supports HTTP DELETE requests to API paths.
 Normally DELETE request is sent to API URL without message body.
 However, if message body or query parameters are needed, `delete_with` can be used.
-Moreover, the response status code from server is checked, but the response body is not captured.
+Moreover, while it is not very common for the server to send response body to DELETE request, it is still possible to use `delete_capture` and `delete_capture_with` functions to capture it.

 Similarly with other requests, the path is obtained from `RestPath` trait.